(2023, Nariman Massoumi, United Kingdom & Iran, 26min, in English w/ English subtitles)

-In 1951, the Anglo-Iranian Oil Company set out to produce a publicity film promoting its activities in Iran.
-They hired the poet Dylan Thomas.
-This poetic film follows Thomas’s journey capturing his encounter with the country and its people as a political upheaval for oil nationalization unfolds.
+In 1951, the Anglo-Iranian Oil Company set out to produce a Technicolour publicity film promoting its activities in Iran.
+They hired the renowned Welsh poet Dylan Thomas to write the film script, a little known aspect of his life.
+Combining colonial archival photographs with Thomas’s lyrical account (performed in voiceover by actor Michael Sheen), this documentary film follows the poet’s journey through the country, capturing his haunting vision of oil and modernity, as a political upheaval for oil nationalisation unfolds.

 Film Screening